 - E-Mail Services için yorumlar kapalı

-(Reply): To reply to a message from a specific location.
-The recipient will automatically receive the message from the sender.
+Reply (Reply): Used to reply to a message from a specific location.
+The recipient section automatically receives the location of the sender of the message.
 It is one of the most used functions.

 Reply All (Reply All): Used to send the replied message to all the finds written in the To: and CC: section of the incoming message.
 It is one of the most abused functions.
 Usually, all finds go to open and unnecessary finds.
 It is one of the mechanisms used by viruses that enter the computer.